 You Don’t Have To Be A Tech Expert To Start

-But for now, both Volusion and BigCommerce are offering a heck of a deal at only $25/month to start a fully featured online store.
+But for now, both Shopify and BigCommerce are offering a heck of a deal to start a fully featured online store.
 If you want to avoid the technical aspects altogether and focus on selling, then going with either of these services is a good choice.

 You’ve Given Me Too Many Choices.
 What Should I Choose?